aadityamundhalia/astrology-mem0/README.md

 ## API Documentation

 ### POST /add
 Add a new conversation to memory.
-Only user messages are stored in memory for context retrieval.
+Both user and AI messages are stored for better context extraction.

 **Request Body**:
 ```json